davidrequena/limma/README.md

-## Guide for the Differential Expression Analysis of RNAseq data using limma and voom
+## Guide for the Differential Expression Analysis of RNAseq data using limma-voom
+### Including also a commented section about the limma-trend approach

 Made by David Requena (drequena@rockefeller.edu) and James Saltsman (jsaltsman@rockefeller.edu).